cloudflare/cloudflare-docs/content/firewall/cf-dashboard/rule-preview.md

 **Consider the results of Firewall Preview an _indication_ of traffic levels**, not an exact calculation.
 The sample rate can be as little as 1% of your total traffic.

 **Rule Preview does not take into account other firewall rules** that you have already configured.
 In effect, Rule Preview tests a single firewall rule in isolation.
-Firewall Events or any other rules with a higher priority that may have blocked or challenged a request are ignored.
+Security events or any other rules with a higher priority that may have blocked or challenged a request are ignored.

 **You cannot test firewall rules that reference [IP Lists](/firewall/cf-dashboard/rules-lists/)**.